attackevals/ael/Enterprise/scattered_spider/Resources/AITM/static/images/README.md

 # Images

-This directory contains image resources for the AITM phishing framework web interface.
+This directory contains image resources for the AITM framework web interface.

 ## Purpose